RoadieHQ/marketing-site/content/docs/integrations/aws-plugins/index.md

 }
 ```

-The plugin exposes 2 annotations that can be used to identify the correct ECS Cluster information to display:
+The plugin exposes an annotation that can be used to point to the correct ECS Cluster information to display:

 ```yaml
 # Example